jlevy/ghizmo/README.md

 It's also easy to add more commands.

 It differs from [hub](https://github.com/github/hub) in that it's not focusing on just a few key features to augment `git`.
-Rather, it'sa way to use the full GitHub APIs more easily, and express data in JSON that's modeled directly off the APIs.
+Rather, it's a way to use the full GitHub APIs more easily, and express data in JSON that's modeled directly off the APIs.
 Also, since it's in Python instead of Go, it can be extended without a compile step (see command definitions [here](ghizmo/commands) and [below](#custom-commands)).